 Résif-Epos also contributes to prevention and operations: hazard and earthquake risk assessment, rapid damage assessment and crisis management, construction standards, link between damage to buildings and seismicity, seismicity induced by human activity, etc.

-The CNRS National Institute for Earth Sciences and Astronomy coordinates the Résif-Epos consortium which includes the majority of French universities and organizations involved in geoscience research.
-More than a hundred researchers, engineers and technicians work together on a daily basis thus making Résif-Epos a tremendous scientific tool available to the global Earth Sciences community.
+The National Institute of Sciences of the Universe of the CNRS coordinates the Résif-Epos consortium, composed of the majority of French universities and organizations involved in geosciences research.
+Nearly two hundred researchers, engineers and technicians collaborate on a daily basis to make Résif-Epos a formidable scientific tool at the service of the global Earth sciences community.

 240 seconds to discover Résif